mbrezu/Shovel/ClGettingStarted.md

 The definition of `printLn` returns `:null` - this is the representation of ShovelScript's `null` in Common Lisp.
-User-defined primitives are supposed to return ShovelScript values and it is an error if they don't.
-See the ShovelScript specification for the list of types. `:true` and `:false` are the ShovelScript booleans represented in CL, CL arrays and hashes (with comparison via `#'equal`) are ShovelScript arrays and hashes and CL strings, integers and double precision floats are ShovelScript's strings, integers and floats.
+User-defined primitives are supposed to return values of ShovelScript types and it is an error if they don't.
+See the
+[ShovelScript specification](ShovelScriptSpec.md) for the list of available types.
+A crash-course about ShovelScript values:

+ * `:true` and `:false` are the ShovelScript booleans represented in CL,
+ * CL arrays and hashes (with comparison via `#'equal`) are ShovelScript arrays and hashes and
+ * CL strings, integers and double precision floats are ShovelScript's strings, integers and floats.

 Let's make our user-defined primitives easier to use: